generalbrus/Generalbrus.github.io/README.md

 <img src="http://i.imgur.com/bjRJhKq.png">

-The screenshot above is genuine, I really wanted to get to the 10th Doctor, alias David Tennant, and after many attemps in the end I did it :Q_
+The screenshot above is genuine, I really wanted to get to the 10th Doctor, alias David Tennant, and after many attemps in the end I did it <3

 =======
 <strong>Created by Generalbrus (https://github.com/Generalbrus)</strong><br/>